magento/knowledge-base/src/troubleshooting/installation-and-upgrade/error-during-deployment-when-upgrading-to-version-supporting-php-8.1.md

 ---
 title: Error during deployment when upgrading to version supporting PHP 8.1
-labels: Magento Commerce,cloud infrastructure,PHP 8.1,error,upgrade,JSON,2.4.4,Fastly,New Relic,Adobe Commerce
+labels: Magento,cloud infrastructure,PHP 8.1,error,upgrade,JSON,2.4.4,Fastly,New Relic,Adobe Commerce,deployment
 ---

 This article provides a solution for the error that occurs during deployment when upgrading to a version that supports PHP 8.1.